 Many of the sites on the Sites Inventory are antiquated uses with large parking lots.
 No parcels with a single family home were included because the City has not seen single family homes transition to multifamily in the past two decades.
-The exception is that one lot with 2 single family homes is on the Sites Inventory and one religious facility also has a single family home on the property.
-Both are included with the knowledge and consent of the owners.
+The exception is one lot with two (2) single family homes is on the Sites Inventory, and is included with the knowledge and consent of the owners.

 AB 1851 (2020) incentivizes religious institutions to construct housing on their properties by prohibiting a local agency from requiring the replacement of religious-use parking spaces that a developer of a religious institution affiliated housing development project proposes to eliminate as part of that project.
 Due to the built-out nature of La Cañada Flintridge, religious institutions in the city provide the potential to accommodate housing on their sites to assist the City in meeting the RHNA.
 The City proposes to facilitate housing on religious institution properties by establishing an affordable housing overlay [Religious Institution Overlay Zone (RI-OZ), Program 5)].
 These properties would be appropriate for the addition of multifamily housing due to their locations near transit, services, businesses, and other resident-serving uses.
-Not all religious institutions in the city are proposed for the RI-OZ due to the built-out nature of their properties;

-however, the RI-OZ is a tool that could be utilized by any religious institution should conditions change.
+Not all religious institutions in the city are proposed for the RI-OZ due to the built-out nature of their properties; however, the RI-OZ is a tool that could be utilized by any religious institution should conditions change.

 These sites are shown in Figure D-25, which organizes sites by census tract.
 Each census tract has been assigned a geographical name.
-Table D-25 summarizes the number and type of RHNA sites in each neighborhood, along with the RHNA variables associated with that part of the City.
+Table D-23 summarizes the number and type of RHNA sites in each neighborhood, along with the RHNA variables associated with that part of the City.